-Couples therapy can help you sort through confusing feelings and sensations.
+Therapy can help you sort through confusing feelings and sensations.
 Have you heard of the fight or flight response?
 This is when the emotional nervous system feels triggered or overwhelmed.
 Often, these feelings are accompanied by the urge to either fight or run away.
 Either way, it’s a response to feeling out of control and afraid.
 Emotional flooding is similar.
-In the case of emotional flooding, the sympathetic nervous system detects a threat to safety.
+In this case, the sympathetic nervous system detects a threat to safety.
 It may be that the threat is imagined or that it feels imminent due to previous, traumatic experiences.
 Whatever the cause of the threat or the actual danger posed, this feeling can cause a person to react.

-When experiencing emotional flooding, the person affected will feel overwhelmed, as if the emotions they’re feeling are too intense to be contained.
+When experiencing this, the person affected will feel overwhelmed, as if the emotions they’re feeling are too intense to be contained.
 Indications can range from the feeling of a constricted airway and a rapid heartbeat to heavy breathing and sweating.

 Sometimes, experiences in earlier life that were traumatic can cause a person to develop a deep sensitivity to the emotions or circumstances associated to that trauma.
 When something comes up in later life that reminds, or triggers, the person to relive the memory of the trauma, they can forget that their circumstances are no longer what they were when the initial trauma occurred.